 Technique, Rest & Recovery

-Before I jump into some of my recommendations I’d like to talk quickly about technique and rest to aid in the recovery of tennis or golfer’s elbow symptoms.
+Before I jump into some of my recommendations, I’d like to talk about technique and rest to aid in the recovery of tennis or golfer’s elbow symptoms.

-If you’re anything like me, you’d rather slap on some Tiger Balm and pop a few Advil rather than miss a day on the court, but let’s remember – tennis and golfer’s elbow are overuse injuries.
+If you’re anything like me, you’d rather slap on some Tiger Balm, wear a tennis elbow brace, and pop a few Advil rather than miss a day on the court, but let’s remember – tennis and golfer’s elbow are overuse injuries.
 As such, we aren’t doing ourselves any favors by pushing through the pain.

 So, what can you do?

 First and foremost, I’d highly recommend you take an honest look at your technique before spending a bunch of time analyzing your gear.
-Frequently, tennis and golfer’s elbow can be alleviated by tweaking or developing your technique, which may be putting unnecessary pressure or force on your arm.
+Frequently, you can alleviate tennis and golfer’s elbow by tweaking or developing your technique, which may be putting unnecessary pressure or force on your arm.

-Secondly, give yourself time for rest.
-In many cases players are forced off the court when the pain gets to be too much.
+Secondly, give yourself time to rest.
+In many cases, players are forced off the court when the pain gets to be too much.
 Don’t become this person.
-Be proactive about your injuries, take the time necessary for rest and recovery and spend some time with your local pro to see if there are any adjustments to make to help with the pain.
+Be proactive about your injuries, take time for rest and recovery, and spend some time with your local pro to see if you can make any adjustments that will help with the pain.

-If you feel good about where you are with your technique and you’ve given yourself some time to rest, then by all means take a serious look at your equipment.
+If you feel good about where you are with your technique and you’ve given yourself some time to rest, by all means, take a serious look at your equipment.

 One of the first places to start with is racquet weight or static weight.
-That is the weight of your an unstrung racquet.
-Generally speaking, a heavier tennis racquet will absorb more shock, so if you’re suffering from tennis elbow or golfer’s elbow it can be beneficial to use a racquet with more weight.
-Of course, this is only true to a certain extent.
+That is the weight of your unstrung racquet.
+Generally, a heavier tennis racquet will absorb more shock, so if you’re suffering from tennis elbow or golfer’s elbow, it can be beneficial to use a racquet with more weight.
+Of course, this is true only to a certain extent.

-A good rule of thumb is to find the heaviest racquet weight that you can comfortably swing and make it through a three set match, but again, you want to be careful not to over do it with weight.
-A racquet that’s too heavy can also cause undo stress on your arm and beyond that, lead to poor technique and contact with the ball.
+A good rule of thumb is to find the heaviest racquet weight that you can comfortably swing and make it through a three-set match, but again, you want to be careful not to overdo it with weight.
+A racquet that’s too heavy can also cause undue stress on your arm and lead to poor technique and contact with the ball.